Harding University: Chapel and Bible classes

-Alcohol and Substance Use
+Alcohol and substance use

 The consumption, possession or storage of alcoholic beverages of any kind is prohibited at Harding University.
 This prohibition includes on-campus or off-campus locations.
 Violation of this policy will result in suspension from the university.
-White County, Arkansas, where Harding is located, is a Dry county.
+White County, Arkansas, where Harding is located, is a dry county.
 The use of nicotine in any form is not permitted at any time, including use of electronic cigarettes or vaporizers.
 Harding also forbids the use, possession, distribution, or sale of drugs or drug-related paraphernalia.

-Student Living
+Student living

 Single undergraduate students, under the age of 22, are required to live on campus, with limited exceptions.
 Visiting in the residence of a single member of the opposite sex, even though others are present, without permission from a student life dean, is prohibited.
 Staying overnight in a residence, motel, hotel, or any such arrangement with a member of the opposite sex, without permission from a student life dean, will result in suspension, although explicit sexual immorality may not have been observed.

-Students are not to visit inappropriate places of entertainment such as dance clubs or bars.
+Students are not to visit "inappropriate" places of entertainment such as dance clubs or bars.
 Students are not allowed to participate in suggestive or social dancing.

-All-campus Curfew is from 12:15 a.m. until 5 a.m.
-Sunday through Thursday and 1:15 a.m. until 5 a.m.
+All-campus curfew is from 12:00 a.m. until 5 a.m.
+Sunday through Thursday and 1:00 a.m. until 5 a.m.
 Friday and Saturday.
-No activity may take place on campus during all-campus curfew.

-Sex and Gender
+Sex and gender

 Harding explicitly regulates sexual relationships among students and staff.
 The university explicitly prohibits premarital, extramarital, and homosexual sex.

-According to the university's student handbook: "Harding University holds to the biblical principle that God instituted marriage as a relationship between one man and one woman and that gender identity is given by God and revealed in one’s birth sex.
+According to the university's student handbook: Harding University holds to the biblical principle that God instituted marriage as a relationship between one man and one woman and that gender identity is given by God and revealed in one's birth sex.
 Students are prohibited from being married to or dating a person of the same sex.
 Neither may students engage in behavior suggesting a romantic relationship with a person of the same sex.
 The University further holds to the biblical principle that sexual relationships outside the context of marriage are unacceptable to God and immoral.
-Sexual immorality in any form will result in suspension from the University."
-Harding also forbids the “unwelcome or inappropriate emphasizing of sexual identity.”
+Sexual immorality in any form will result in suspension from the University.
+Harding also forbids the "unwelcome or inappropriate emphasizing of sexual identity."

-In 2017, it was then granted an exception to Title IX, which allows for legal discrimination against LGBTQ+ students on religious grounds.
+In 2017, it was granted an exception to Title IX, which allows for legal discrimination against LGBTQ+ students on religious grounds.
 Harding has been listed among the "Absolute Worst Campuses for LGBTQ Youth" in the US by Campus Pride.